 Sunshine Coast Hiking Harmony Islands, Photo Destination BC Albert Normandin

-Powell River is a remote community on the northern Sunshine Coast in the Vancouver, Coast & Mountains region.
+Powell River is located on the northern Sunshine Coast in the Vancouver, Coast & Mountains region.
 Its populous areas are near the eastern shores of the Salish Sea, which is part of the larger Georgia Strait between the Mainland and Vancouver Island.
 The geographical surroundings of the area are the reason why the community has remained somewhat remote, despite its proximity to Vancouver.
 The region is still heavily dominated by the lush, beautiful nature of the West Coast.
 The region houses several parks on magnificent waterfront locations, where you can see seals, sea lions, and killer whales.
-The area is a desirable destination for scuba divers, who come from far away to see Canada’s first underwater statue; a 10 foot mermaid, known as the Emerald Princess, located 20 meters (60 feet) under the surface.
+The area is a desirable destination for scuba divers, who come to see Canada’s first underwater statue; a 10 foot mermaid, known as the Emerald Princess, located 20 meters (60 feet) under the surface.

 Designated a National Historic District in 1995, the Historic Townsite is one of only a few professionally planned, single-industry towns dating from the early modern period in Canadian town planning that has been preserved and restored by its residents.
 Walking tours are available to see the landmark buildings including the Patricia Theatre, Dwight Hall, Rodmay Hotel and Catalyst paper mill.
 Sliammon First Nations art is housed in the Powell River Museum located in town.
 The museum traces the region’s history and development.
 Artifacts include stone weapons, cooking utensils, and intricately woven baskets, in addition to the many artifacts from the 19th and 20th century.
 All of this adds to the community’s burgeoning art scene.